Assan-zidan/Amelie/README.md

 # amelie
+clone the repository

 ## Project setup
+run this commande below to install all dependencies your project needs to work
 ```
 npm install
 ```

 ### Compiles and hot-reloads for development
+after this commande run this commande below
 ```
 npm run serve
 ```